ede73/diagrammer/README.md

 <img width=200 src="https://user-images.githubusercontent.com/1845554/216887662-1aa6fd1c-e7f8-4a70-9fe0-b3abdf0c13b8.png">

 ### Edge pointing to a group
-Edge can point to a node or two a group.
+Edge can point to a vertex or two a group.
 Depending on visualizer group pointing edges may work or not :)

-### Edge singularity (aka. invisible node)
+### Edge singularity (aka. invisible vertex)
 ```
 r>singularity y>splita,splitb
 ```